MicrosoftDocs/learn/learn-pr/azure/network-fundamentals/includes/5-ip-tcp-basics.md

 ## What is the Address Resolution Protocol?

-The Address Resolution Protocol (ARP) is a communications protocol within the internet protocol suite.
+The Address Resolution Protocol (ARP) is a communications protocol within the Internet Protocol suite.
 It's a request-response protocol used to resolve the media access control (MAC) address for a given IP address.
-ARP supports many data link layer technologies, such as IPv4, DECnet, and PUP.
-When an IPv6 address is resolved, the Neighbor Discovery Protocol (NDP) is used instead of ARP.
+ARP supports many data link layer technologies, such as Internet Protocol version 4 (IPv4), DECnet, and PUP.
+When an Internet Protocol version 6 (IPv6) address is resolved, the Neighbor Discovery Protocol (NDP) is used instead of ARP.
 Without ARP, there would be no means to resolve an IP address to a physical device address.

 There's also the Reverse Address Resolution Protocol (RARP), which retrieves an IP address based on the given MAC address.